swiftlang/swift-evolution/proposals/NNNN-fix-expressible-by-string-interpolation.md

   [se0089]: https://github.com/apple/swift-evolution/blob/master/proposals/0089-rename-string-reflection-init.md

+#### Rationale for use of initializers

+The `StringInterpolationType` acts as a sort of filter or funnel which controls which interpolations are permitted and marshals them into a single type that the `ExpressibleByStringInterpolation` implementation can handle in a uniform way.
+At the same time, because `StringInterpolationType` is not constrained by a formal protocol, the type has infinite flexibility in *what* it permits to interpolate and *how* it handles that input.
+It can overload to support different types, it can use argument labels to request special handling, and it can take additional parameters to customize the result.
+It is also free to *reject* certain inputs by not providing an initializer that accepts them; the Swift compiler will then diagnose those errors at compile time.

+By having this be a separate associated type, rather than using initializers on `Self`, types can delegate the job to another type.
+In particular, they can delegate it to `String`, which has a wide variety of useful initializers and is a common extension point for additional ones.
+We expect that many types will use `String`, especially if they handle arbitrary text.
+But those types which need precise control over interpolation can designate themselves or a helper type instead.

-We do not propose that supporting initializers in string interpolation will be the only string formatting feature Swift will ever support.
+We do not propose that every formatting feature Swift supports should be accessed by adding labeled parameters to initializers.
 But we believe that feeding interpolated values through an initializer on an associated type is a good primitive for formatting features.
-For instance, [here's a sketch of a formatting DSL][formatsketch] which lets you say things like:
+For instance, [here's a sketch of a formatting DSL][formatsketch] compatible with this proposal which lets you say things like:

 ```swift
 "You are number \(ticketNumber %% int(sign: .never) %% width(padding: .leading, to: 5))"